Demographics of Costa Rica: European Costa Ricans

 European Costa Ricans are people from Costa Rica whose ancestry lies within the continent of Europe, most notably Spain.
 According to DNA studies, around 75% of the population have some level of European ancestry.

 Percentages of the Costa Rican population by race are known as the national census, which includes the question of ethnicity in its form.
 As of 2012, 65.80% of Costa Ricans identify themselves as white/castizo and 17.80% as mestizo, giving around over 80% of the Caucasian population.
 This, however, is based on self-identification and not on scientific studies.
 According to the PLoS Genetics Geographic Patterns of Genome Admixture in Latin American Mestizos study of 2012, Costa Ricans have 73% of European ancestry, 25% Amerindian, and 2% African.
 According to CIA Factbook, Costa Rica has a white or Castizo population of 83.6%.

 Cristopher Columbus and his crew were the first Europeans ever to set foot on what is now Costa Rica, having arrived at Uvita Island (modern-day Limón province) in 1502 on Columbus's last trip.
 Costa Rica was part of the Spanish Empire and colonized by Spaniards mostly Castilians, Basque and Sephardic Jews.

 After independence, large migrations of wealthy Americans, Germans, French and British businessmen came to the country encouraged by the government and followed by their families and employees (many of them technicians and professionals), thus creating colonies and mixing with the population, especially the high and middle classes.

 Later, smaller migrations of Italians, Spaniards (mostly Catalans) and Arabs (mostly Lebanese and Syrians) took place.
 These migrants arrived fleeing economic crisis in their home countries, setting in large, more closed colonies.
-Polish migrants, mostly Ashkenazi Jews who fled anti-Semitism and Nazi persecution in Europe, also arrived in large numbers.
+Polish migrants, mostly Ashkenazi Jews who fled antisemitism and Nazi persecution in Europe, also arrived in large numbers.

 In 1901, the president Ascensión Esquivel Ibarra closed the country to all non-white immigrants.
-All Black, Chinese, Arab, Turkish or Gypsy migration to the country was banned.
+All Black, Chinese, Arab, Turkish or Romani migration to the country was banned.
 After the beginning of the Spanish Civil War, a large influx of Republican refugees settled in the country, mostly Castilians, Galicians, and Asturians, as well as later Chilean, Mexican and Colombian migrants who would arrive escaping from war or dictatorships, as Costa Rica is the longest running democracy in Latin America.